OfficialB/blogbb-1.0/README.md

 Username: Admin
 Password: BlogBB Admin
 ```
 You can change this by creating your own password with ```.htaccess```.
-CPanel has the ability to create one for you.
+If you use it, CPanel has the ability to create one for you.
 If you don't want to use a password, you can always rename the admin directory and remove the ```.htaccess``` files.
 (Not recommended)

 ---